 If there is somebody who helps your child a lot (this might be someone who helps them at school, a support worker, or paid carer), they may be able to write some very useful evidence too.
 Ask them to write a letter to the tribunal panel explaining what help they give your child and how often.
-Show them the guidance on pages 20-30 - it may help them to remember everything.
+Show them the guidance on page 20-30 - it may help them to remember everything.

-If they would prefer they can keep a diary of the help they give instead (see below).
+If they would prefer, they can keep a diary of the help they give instead (see the following page).
+What to do before the hearing